 Plus, with the launch of our Blissfully Clean Dogs Collection we now offer everything blissful for your dog's bath and body needs.
 Shampoos, bar soaps, conditioner, coat spray, bug off and an awesome ear cleaner.

-In the 13th century, Marco Polo wrote that Mongolian Emperor Kubla Khan kept small "lion" dogs in cages with lions that were kept to hunt.
-The little dogs were said to keep the lions calm!
+In the 13th century, Marco Polo wrote that Mongolian Emperor Kubla Khan kept small dogs in cages with lions that were used for hunting.
+The little Shih Tzu type dogs were said to keep the lions calm!

 In 1861 one of the royal concubine's became the Empress of China (way to move on up!) and the Shih Tzu became THE dog to have in court.
 One of the new Empress T'zu Hsi's first royal laws was that anyone caught torturing palace dogs would be put to death.
 As it should be!